Cantech Knowledge Base

 sudo chown -R www-data:www-data /var/www/html/website

-• Finally, restart Apache to apply all changes:
+• Finally, restart Apache web server to apply all changes:

 sudo systemctl restart apache2